 The application can be completed on a computer, iPad or a tablet.
 It is not suggested that it be completed on a phone.
 The application works best in Firefox, Chrome and Safari browsers.
-If you must use Internet Explorer, be sure you have the most up-to-date version of IE.
+It is suggested that Internet Explorer not be used.

 In order to log back into your application you will need to use the same email address that you used when you began your application.
-You will also need the security token you created.
+You will also need the password you created.
 To resume your application, please click here.
-If you still cannot access your application, look for the “Forgot your login information?
-Click here to reset it” at the bottom of that page.
-Then check your email for directions to reset your security token.
+If you still cannot access your application, look for the “Forgot password” link.
+Then check your email for directions to reset your password.
 Be sure to check your spam and junk folders if it does not come to your inbox.

-PLEASE NOTE: The “Forgot your login information?” option will only work if you are using the email address you used when you started your application.
-If you still cannot reset your security token in order to return to your application, please call our office at 978-744-2111 or email us at email@example.com.
+PLEASE NOTE: The “Forgot password” option will only work if you are using the email address you used when you started your application.
+If you still cannot reset your password in order to return to your application, please call our office at 978-744-2111 or email us at email@example.com.